 You’ve probably heard stories of someone getting a lucky break because they were at the right place at the right time.
-A study in Britain showed candidates more successful on has shown that you have a better chance of passing your driving test if you choose the right time to show up at the DMV.
+A study in Britain showed candidates more successful on has shown that you have a better chance of passing your driving test if you choose the right time to show up at the DVLA (the UK’s version of the DMV).

 Could Be Another Way to Better Your Chances